 - 1. One-time completion of standardized CKSP Initial Training virtually or in seat where available (approximately 3 hrs) - 2.
-One-time completion of standardized CKSP Mentor Training (1 hour) - Immersion Training (1 hr) required when completing the initial training virtually and when PCSing into a new installation and resuming duties as a KSM; signed appointment letter by a unit commander required - To remain current on community programs/resources for families, it is highly recommended KSMs participate in quarterly continuing education/networking opportunities provided by the M&FRC - 5.
-Annual Suicide Awareness Training - 6.
-Annual Sexual Assault Prevention and Response (SAPR) Training
+One-time completion of standardized CKSP Mentor Training (1 hour) - Immersion Training (1 hr) required when completing the initial training virtually and when PCSing into a new installation and resuming duties as a KSM; signed appointment letter by a unit commander required - 4.
+To remain current on community programs/resources for families, it is highly recommended KSMs participate in quarterly continuing education/networking opportunities provided by the M&FRC - 5.
+Annual Suicide Awareness Training.
+Complete first online, then annually online, at the M&FRC or within the assigned unit - 6.
+Annual Sexual Assault Prevention and Response (SAPR) Training.
+Completed first during initial training, then conducted annually at the M&FRC or within the assigned unit